lindsaykwardell/starcomgame.com/rules/guide/card-types.md

 <img class="card" style="float: left; border-radius: 5px; margin: 10px; overflow: hidden;" src="https://www.starcomgame.com/cards/Barrage-thumb.webp" alt="Barrage" />

-Commands are cards that affect gameplay, then go to the discard pile.
-You play them from your hand onto the board, then move them to the discard pile.
+Commands are cards that allow you to perform a one-time action.
+You reveal them from your hand, perform the action on the card, then put them in the discard pile.
 Commands can be played on any player's turn, but if it is not your turn they can only be played as a response (see [Responses](/etc/additional-rules.html#responses)).

 <style>
   h2, footer {